Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<nested-listing>],
 )

-In GNOME control setting, every keyboard layout with its variations are shown in an alphabetically sorted list.
+In GNOME control setting, every keyboard layout with its variations is shown in an alphabetically sorted list.
 The problem with this approach is that there are variants for layouts that have a very different name where it's not obvious to which layout it belongs to as seen in an example in